Prerequisites

 Agents authenticate using API keys configured through the platform UI.
 The platform supports two options:

-Kiro CLI API key
+Kiro CLI API key (required for the Kiro CLI driver)

 AWS credentials for LLM features